 My family and I cannot recommend this place highly enough, and hope to stay again in the future."

-Enjoy Easter events and activities at the Shakespeare Houses in Stratford-upon-Avon town centre and nearby villages.
+Enjoy Easter activities at Shakespeare's Family Homes in Stratford town centre and nearby villages.
 At Shakespeare's Birthplace see costumed actors perform excerpts from his plays.
 Walk in Shakespeare's footsteps at New Place, where a contemporary landscape reveals the footprint of his last home.
 Explore Hall's Croft in Old Town, the beautifully furnished Jacobean home of Shakespeare's daughter and enjoy the spring flowers in the tranquil walled garden.
 Visit romantic Anne Hathaway's Cottage in Shottery and explore the beautiful gardens.
-Visit Mary Arden’s Farm in Wilmcote, the childhood home of Shakepeare's mother.
+Visit Mary Arden’s Farm in Wilmcote, the childhood home of Shakespeare's mother.
 Learn about Tudor rural life from costumed guides.
 See rare breeds, falconry displays and explore nature trails.
 On Monday 5 April enjoy the Bank Holiday Easter Upmarket in the town centre, on Waterside from 10am to 5pm, with stalls selling unique products, gifts and crafts plus street entertainment and food.